Hassan al-Banna: Political activity and thought

+With his work On Jihad written toward the end of the 1930s, he became "the first influential scholar since the 1857 India uprising" to call for jihad against unbelievers.

+Views

+Al-Banna was well known for his emphasis on importance of propagating Islam and on jihad of the sword in the face of Western power.

+He also believed that the doctrine of early Muslims towards disbelievers in the creation of their empire had not been outdated.
+"Islam presents hostile [Christians and Jews] with three choices: Acceptance of Islam, war, or paying the poll tax" (jizya).
+Although neither a ruler nor a scholar, in the history of the Islamic world Al-Banna notable for inspiring individual Muslims to wage "free-lance" jihad warfare "for the first time"—as prior to his influence jihad had been led a caliph or Muslim ruler.

 Muslim Brothers and the Palestine conflict

 Among the Muslim Brothers' most notable accomplishments during these early years was its involvement in the 1936–1939 Arab revolt in Palestine.
 The Muslim Brothers launched a pro-Palestine campaign which contributed to making the Palestine issue a widespread Muslim concern.
 The Muslim Brothers carried out a fundraising campaign said to have relied upon donations from the rural and urban working classes, rather than wealthy Egyptians.
-In addition to their fundraising efforts, the Muslim Brothers also organized special prayers for Palestinian nationalists, held political rallies, and distributed propaganda.
-Although the Palestinian Revolt was ultimately suppressed through repression and military action, the Muslim Brothers' impressive mobilization efforts helped make the Palestinian question a pan-Arab concern in the Middle East.
+In addition to their fundraising efforts, the Muslim Brothers also organized special prayers for Palestinian Arab nationalists, held political rallies, and distributed propaganda.
+Although the Arab revolt in Palestine was ultimately suppressed through repression and military action, the Muslim Brothers' impressive mobilization efforts helped make the Palestinian question a pan-Arab concern in the Middle East.

 When Rashid Rida died in August 1935, his Al-Manar magazine also perished with him.
 Sometime in 1939, Hassan al-Banna resurrected Al-Manar to further promote the revolutionary ideology pioneered by the Muslim Brotherhood and claim Rashid Rida's legacy.

-According to Steven Carol, the Brotherhood was heavily financed by Nazi Germany, which contributed greatly to its growth.
-According to Carol, in 1939 al-Bannah received twice as much funds from Germany per month, as the entire yearly Muslim Brothers' fundraising for the Palestinian cause.

-The Muslim Brotherhood's official publication, Ikhwan Wiki states that Hassan al-Banna never received financing from either Nazi Germany or the United Kingdom but insisted on maintaining the group as an independent organisation.
-It also states that the Nazi's "imperial" and racist agenda is completely against the Islamic ideology of the movement.
-Hassan al-Banna in two of his writings, Peace In Islam and Our Message, criticises the ultra-nationalism of Nazi Germany and Fascist Italy as being a "reprehensible idea" within which was "not the slightest good" and which gave power to "chosen tyrants".
+Hassan al-Banna in two of his writings, Peace In Islam and Our Message, criticizes the ultra-nationalism of Nazi Germany and Fascist Italy as being a "reprehensible idea" within which was "not the slightest good" and which gave power to "chosen tyrants".
+According to historian Malise Ruthven, he expressed `considerable admiration for the Nazi Brownshirts` during the 1930s.
+He used the name kata'ib (phalanges) for the units of his organization, in the style of Francisco Franco, the Fascist dictator of Spain (according to Paul Berman).